-This year I will be celebrating my third Berlinniversary.
-To commemorate, I’d like to share with you the best photo spots in the city.
+This year is my fifth Berlinniversary.
+To commemorate, I’d like to share with you the best Berlin Instagram spots.
 Some well known, some not so much, a little of the best photography spots Berlin has for all tastes, all of them can be explored during a weekend in Berlin.
 I hope it will let you see the beauty of the German capital faster than I did.
 Urban exploration in Berlin is an endless topic.

 There’s plenty of unusual things to do in Berlin, as well as unusual things to see.
 This is one of them!
-A little climbing is required here but you’ll be rewarded with a super cool photo op at this oddly shaped venue in Kreuzberg.
+A little climbing is required here but you’ll be rewarded with super cool Berlin Instagram spots at this oddly shaped venue in Kreuzberg.
 When it’s not acting as one of the coolest backgrounds in town, circus tent shaped Tempodrom is a concert venue.
-There is also a really neat spa called Liquidrom inside that features a large saltwater pool under a dome with underground speakers.
+There is also a really neat spa called Liquidrom Berlin inside that features a large saltwater pool under a dome with underground speakers.
 DJ’s are often featured here.
 Tempodrom is inside and out 100% worth a visit.

 One of the most beautiful squares in Berlin, Gendarmenmarkt is a great place for a stroll and one of many great photoshoot locations Berlin has for you.
 House to three impressive buildings: the German and the French Cathedral as well as Schinkel’s Konzerthaus, it is definitely on the touristy side, but totally worth a visit.
 There are markets throughout the year (most notably the Christmas one), and an abundance of cafes and street concerts nearby.
 There’s also a skating rink during Christmas time.

-Not even yet open at the time of writing, Futurium caught my attention for its bold, clean lines, sculptural shape and polka dot pavement.
+Futurium caught my attention for its bold, clean lines, sculptural shape, and polka dot pavement.
 Even more interesting than its shape is its purpose: Futurium (meant to open in Spring 2019) is intended to be a museum for science, research and technology for shaping the future of Berlin.
 On the roof of the house, the Skywalk will offer not only a view of the numerous photovoltaic collector fields, but also a view over the Spree and the Chancellery.
 The Futurium is located right on the Spree, minutes from the Reichstag and Hauptbahnhof, making it an easy pit stop and of of the great Berlin photo locations.

 This easy to miss example of Brutalist architecture is hidden on a quiet street of Kreuzberg not far from Kottbusser Tor.
 I know postwar Modernism and Brutalist style buildings aren’t everyone’s cup of tea, but they are a rare find in Germany, and this one is, in my view, a delight of functional and austere yet beautiful urban planning.
 Architect Arno Brandlhuber renovated the concrete monolith in the early 2000s and it is now home to König Galerie, a space for interdisciplinary and concept-oriented art.